International organisations' publications

 The European Union

 The Law Library has been a European Documentation Centre (EDC) since 1991.
 All EDCs are part of the international network EUROPE DIRECT, the purpose of which is to make information on the EU available to researchers and students as well as to the general public.
 The official publications from all the various EU institutions make up the content of the EDC collection.
-It is held on the 3rd floor of the Law Library.

 Apart from the legal material such as collections of case law, preparatory acts and legislation, there are also reports and general publications from EU's various centres of activity.
 In addition we have access to a great deal of information in electronic form via EU's website and various databases.
 Note too that there are also EU-related books and journals in the Library's general collections.
-There are tips about how to find European material in the Subject guide for Law.
+There are tips about how to find European material in the Research guide for Law.

 The Council of Europe